tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 * `-d`

 {: .tip}
 When you use curl, the Terminal and [iTerm](https://www.iterm2.com/) on the Mac provide a much easier experience than using the command prompt in Windows.
 If you're going to get serious about API documentation, but you're still on a PC, consider switching.
 There are a lot of utilities that you install through a terminal that *just work* on a Mac.
+Also, if you're in Silicon Valley, using a PC instead of a Mac might make you look old-fashioned (see [Why do most startups purchase MacBooks for their employees?](https://www.quora.com/Why-do-most-startups-purchase-MacBooks-for-their-employees)).

 To learn more about curl with REST documentation, see [REST-esting with curl](http://blogs.plexibus.com/2009/01/15/rest-esting-with-curl/).